socialdept/atp-client/docs/scopes.md

 'identity:handle'                              // Manage handle
 ```

-## The RequiresScope Attribute
+## The ScopedEndpoint Attribute

-The `#[RequiresScope]` attribute documents and optionally enforces scope requirements on methods.
+The `#[ScopedEndpoint]` attribute documents and optionally enforces scope requirements on methods.

 ### Basic Usage